prrvchr/OAuth2OOo/DATAPROTECTIONPOLICY.md

 `OAuth2OOo` and/or `Extension` **does not collect any data on external servers in any way.**

-The deletion of data collected by `OAuth2OOo` and/or `Extension`, is guaranteed, by the `OAuth2OOo` and/or `Extension` application desinstallation, respectively.
+The deletion of data collected by `OAuth2OOo` and/or `Extension`, is guaranteed, by the `OAuth2OOo` and/or `Extension` application uninstall, respectively.

 Use of the `Supplier` services through `OAuth2OOo` and/or `Extension`, may submit you to the Data Protection Policy of `Supplier`.
 It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.